An Agentic Framework with LLMs for Solving Complex Vehicle Routing Problems: Experiment

 \subsection{Comparison on Standard Benchmark}

 We compare AFL with the traditional solvers HGS (implemented in PyVRP) \citep{vidal2022hybrid,wouda2024pyvrp} and OR-Tools~\citep{ortools_routing}, as well as the neural solver RF-POMO~\citep{berto2024routefinder}.
 The experimental settings and testing data follow \citet{berto2024routefinder}, including 1,000 instances for each problem.
 Note that \emph{our objective is not to surpass SOTA solvers on conventional VRPs, which reflect decades of expert effort, but to develop a fully automated and self-contained framework for tackling complex VRPs}.
 Therefore, in the comparison shown in Table~\ref{Tab:standard}, we regard a 3\% relative gap with respect to SOTA solvers as an acceptable criterion.
 We report the results of AFL after 500, 2,000, and 10,000 iterations of solution improvement.
 The runtime of AFL is measured as the sum of the problem description and solution derivation phases.
-The code generation phase, analogous to the training phase of a neural solver, is excluded, since once the solver code is produced, it can be reused across instances without incurring repeated generation overhead.
-Results are partly shown in Table~\ref{Tab:standard}, with the rest provided in Table~\ref{Tab:additional} in the Appendix due to space limitations.
+The code generation phase, analogous to the training phase of a neural solver, is excluded, since once the solver code is produced, it can be reused across instances without incurring repeated generation overhead, \colorb{and the runtime analysis of code generation phase is shown in Section~\ref{sec:runtime_analysis} in Appendix.
+Results are partly shown in Table~\ref{Tab:standard}, with the rest provided in Table~\ref{Tab:additional_48} in the Appendix due to space limitations.}

 AFL automatically generates a complete VRP solver without any manual intervention.
 As shown in Table~\ref{Tab:standard}, it achieves a relative gap within 3\% of the SOTA HGS on most benchmark problems, demonstrating competitive performance.
 It is worth noting that the reported runtimes exhibit stochastic variation: more complex problems do not necessarily result in longer execution times.
 For example, the runtime on OCVRPL is shorter than that on CVRPL.
 This variability arises from the LLM-based code generation process, where the model may occasionally produce implementations (e.g., sorting) with higher algorithmic complexity, leading to longer runtimes.